Code-Institute-Submissions/Landfish744-Milestone_project_3/README.md

 You and the computer have a board each.

-The computer you are playing against will choose before you.

-You will see the choices it makes as well as the choices you have made.
+You will see the choices the computer makes as well as the choices you have made.

-If you either run out of turns or the computer or you hit a ship , the game ends.
+If you either run out of turns or the computer or you hit a ship(s) , the game ends.

 You can quit at any time by typing the word 'quit'.